Grools/grools-application/README.md

 It is a minimalist shell and command interpreter to display final state of values.
 Supported command are:
 ```
-get concept where name == xxx
+get concepts where name == xxx
-get concept where name != xxx
+get concepts where name != xxx
-get concept where source == xxx
+get concepts where source == xxx
-get concept where source != xxx
+get concepts where source != xxx

 get prior-knowledges where name == xxx
 get prior-knowledges where name != xxx